 As technology and engineering advance with each passing year, cars are being sold more as lifestyle choices than as modes of transportation.
-But all those extras we pack into our car choices can get expensive, and sometimes (most of the time?) we just want to get where we’re going.
+But all those extras we pack into our car choices can get expensive, and most of the time we just want to get where we’re going.

 So, when you parse a car down to its most essential function, which automobiles are worth their weight in gold?
-These are a few of the cheapest new cars of 2021.
+These are the cheapest new cars of 2022.

-The Mirage’s engine provides an impressive fuel economy of 36 combined mpg, but don’t expect much power out of it.
-With just 78 hp, you’ll need to floor it to get anywhere fast.
+The Mirage’s engine provides an impressive fuel economy of 36 mpg city/43 mpg highway, but don’t expect much power out of it.
+Mustering a lowly 78 horsepower, the Mirage is the least powerful car on the market.

-That doesn’t mean you won’t get anything out of the Mirage.
+That doesn’t mean this compact vehicle has nothing to offer.
 It comes standard with several safety features – forward collision mitigation, lane departure warning and automatic high beam.
-Like the Spark, it also comes with and Android Auto and Apple CarPlay compatible 7.0-inch display.
+Like the Spark, it also comes with an Android Auto and Apple CarPlay compatible 7.0-inch display.

 Safety is addressed with a host of features including automatic emergency braking, lane-departure warning, and automatic high-beams.
 The entry-level Versa S sedan retains Bluetooth functionality, but lacks the Android Auto and Apple CarPlay integration you can find in higher trims.

-The Accent’s stylish – and roomy – interior belies its reasonable price.
-The 2021 model has added an inline-four engine that raises its combined fuel rating to 36 mpg.
+The Accent’s stylish – and roomy – interior belies its sub-$17,000 price.
+Last year, the model added an inline-four engine that raised its combined fuel rating to 36 mpg.
 The basic trim level comes with cruise control, Bluetooth capability and power windows and locks.

 For cost-conscious consumers, a good warranty is essential.
 Hyundai delivers with a 5-year/60,000-mile warranty and 10-year/100,000-mile powertrain warranty.